Skip to content

 FieldWhat it is

-wrefAlways present and unpinned (Shape/name).
-It names the thing without locking to a version — use it to look up or show the thing as it is now.
+wrefAlways present and unpinned (Shape or Shape/name).
+It names the shape or shaped thing without locking to a version — use it to look up or show the target as it is now.

-pinnedWrefThe same name pinned to the exact version you just read (Shape/name@vN).
+pinnedWrefThe same name pinned to the exact version you just read (Shape@vN or Shape/name@vN).
 Use it to record or re-fetch that precise version.

-Wrefs stored in the thing’s data — fields the shape declares as wref-typed — point at other things, and they come back pinned (@vN).
-A bare or @HEAD value is pinned to the version current when the data was written; an explicit @vN you wrote is preserved as-is.
-Either way the stored reference keeps resolving to that exact version, which is what makes cross-thing references reproducible.
-A reference to a thing in another repo comes back fully qualified (wh:org/repo/Shape/name@vN).
+Wrefs stored in the thing’s data — fields the shape declares as wref-typed — point at shapes or shaped things, and they come back pinned (@vN).
+A bare or @HEAD value is pinned to the version current when the data was written; an explicit @vN preserves that version selection.
+Either way the stored reference keeps resolving to that exact version, which is what makes references reproducible.
+If the target is renamed, reads use its new name with the same pin.
+A target in the same repo comes back in local form (Shape/name@vN); a readable target in another repo comes back fully qualified (wh:org/repo/Shape/name@vN).

-The two are independent: pinnedWref is the version of this thing; a pinned wref in data is the version of a thing it points to.
+The two are independent: pinnedWref is the version of this result; a pinned wref in data is the version of the shape or shaped thing it points to.

 To compare or index a wref without caring whether it is pinned, strip the version with normalizeWref: